swharden/FftSharp/README.md

 A quickstart application ([Program.cs](src/FftSharp.Quickstart/Program.cs)) demonstrates common FftSharp features.
 The quickstart program generates the graphs shown here, but plotting-related code has been omitted from these code samples.

-> **⚠️ WARNING:** FftSharp is early in development and its public API may change as it matures.
+> **⚠️ WARNING:** FftSharp is early in development and its public API may change as it continues to mature.
+Source code and examples in this repository may deviate from the API in the latest NuGet package.

 ### Generate Sample Data